 Manuscripts have a maximum length of 5,000 words including an abstract of max.
 150 words.

-As a condition of publication, all authors must transfer copyright to the Institute of Business Administration (University of Münster) and the Center for Industry and Sustainability (Provadis School of International Management and Technology, Frankfurt/Main).
+As a condition of publication, all authors must transfer copyright to Prof. Dr. Jens Leker (affiliated with the Institute of Business Administration, University of Münster) and Prof. Dr. Hannes Utikal (affiliated with Center for Industry and Sustainability, Provadis School of International Management and Technology, Frankfurt/Main).
 Manuscripts submitted under multiple authorship are reviewed on the assumption that all listed authors concur in the submission and that the final version of the manuscript has been seen and approved by all authors.

 Authors of papers published in the Journal of Business Chemistry are obligated to honor any reasonable request by qualified investigators for materials or theories used to obtain the published results (e.g. calculation models).

 All manuscripts submitted to the Journal of Business Chemistry are reviewed critically.
 It is the responsibility of the Editors-in-Chief, the Executive Editors and the Advisory Board to determine their suitability for publication.
 After receipt of a manuscript of a regular paper by the Editorial Office, it is sent to an Executive Editor who usually assigns it to two anonymous reviewers.
 The Board members then make a definitive recommendation for acceptance, revision, or declination based on the scientific/academic merit and quality of the studies reported.
 Referees may be consulted when additional expertise is required; decisions on manuscripts are made on the basis of a peer-review.

 All Board members and referees who review a manuscript remain unknown to the authors.
 Every manuscript is treated by the Editors and referees as privileged information, and they are instructed to exclude themselves from review of any manuscript that might involve a conflict of interest or the appearance thereof.